5 ways to knit a buttonholePublished on 7 May 2015 By Elizabeth Bagwell 3 min read

 Whether you’re planning ahead or forgot a buttonhole entirely, Elizabeth Bagwell helps you find the right buttonhole for your project.

 Many patterns will give explicit instructions for how to knit a buttonhole and tell you what size buttons to use.
 It’s a good idea to add a buttonhole to your swatch to confirm that your choice of button will work with the designer’s choice of buttonhole.
-If no guidance is given, you have free reign.
+If no guidance is given, you have free reign – you can check out our guide to the different types of buttons and fastenings if you feel stuck!

 Ideally buttonholes should be slightly smaller than the button used so that the button fits through the hole, but doesn’t slip back out.